Human trafficking in Spain: Prosecution (2008)

 Spain prohibits all forms of trafficking in persons through Article 318 of its Criminal and Penal Code.
 The prescribed penalties for sex trafficking is 5 to 15 years' imprisonment, and the penalty for labor trafficking is 4 to 12 years in prison.
 These are sufficiently stringent, and the penalties prescribed for sex trafficking are commensurate with the prescribed penalties for rape.
 The government implemented new legislation in 2007 that increased prescribed penalties for trafficking by two to six years in prison if the offender is found to be part of a criminal organization, and passed additional legislation in 2007 that allows Spanish courts to prosecute cases of trafficking that have occurred outside Spain's borders.

 During 2008, police arrested 530 individuals for sex trafficking and 161 for labor trafficking.
 Government officials prosecuted 102 trafficking cases, convicted 142 trafficking offenders, and imposed an average prison sentence of 4.6 years on those convicted.
-Over 67 percent of these sentences were greater than four years, and approximately 25 percent of the convictions resulted in a fine and/ or suspended sentence.
+Over 67% of these sentences were greater than four years, and approximately 25% of the convictions resulted in a fine and/ or suspended sentence.
 Spain announced in early 2008 that it would allot $8.6 million to fund an anti-trafficking cooperation agreement with several Central American countries.